 The ideal is to change your air filter every three months, however, there are certain factors to consider when determining when to replace an old filter.
 The only way to ensure how often you need to change your air filter is to perform a visual inspection of the filter every month.
 After a few months, you'll get an idea of how quickly it gets dirty.
 You'll need to reassess if you have a new pet or if the outdoor air quality has been poor.

-The basic consensus among HVAC professionals is that you should replace your oven filter every 90 days or every three months.
+Generally, HVAC professionals recommend replacing your oven filter every 90 days or every three months.
 However, that depends on the thickness of the filter.
 Thicker filters have more room to collect dirt and dust, so there's no need to change them as often.
-Thomas %26 Galbraith Heating, Cooling and Plumbing of Ohio recommends replacing filters that are less than 2 inches thick every 30 to 90 days.
+Thomas & Galbraith Heating, Cooling and Plumbing of Ohio suggests replacing filters that are less than 2 inches thick every 30 to 90 days.

 Three- or 4-inch filters can last 6 to 9 months, and filters up to 6 inches thick can be replaced once a year.
 A general rule of thumb for pleated air filters (such as those manufactured by FilterBuy) is to replace the filter every 90 days.If you have an asthmatic or allergic person at home, it's best to change the filter every 6 weeks to ensure that the indoor air quality is the best.
 Larger homes have large volumes of air circulating around them, which means that the filter may need to be changed more frequently.
 Therefore, in addition to causing breakdowns, it can also increase energy bills because the HVAC system has to work overtime.The air quality where you live can also affect how often your oven filter needs to be changed.